-Connect your devices directly - no accounts, no cloud, no subscriptions.
+Connect your devices and agents directly - no accounts, no cloud, no subscriptions.

 Works even when your network blocks everything.